Kong/docs.konghq.com/src/gateway/kong-manager/auth/workspaces-and-teams.md

 2. Enter the new administrator’s **Email** address, **Username**, and **Custom Id**.
 3. Ensure that **Enable RBAC Token** is enabled.

-    **Note:** This setting lets the admin use the Admin API as well as Kong Manager.
+    This setting lets the admin use the Admin API as well as Kong Manager.
     If you don’t want this user to access the Admin API, uncheck this box.

 4. Click **Add/Edit Roles**.
 5. In the Workspace Access dialog, select the **SecureWorkspace**.